 Inclusive Health Check

-The Inclusive Health Check is a self-review tool available to School Games registered schools, School Games Organisers (SGOs), and School Games County Alliances on an annual basis.
+The Inclusive Health Check is an annual self-review tool available to all School Games registered schools, School Games Organisers (SGOs), and Active Partnerships.
 It allows its users to improve best practice, access key resources, and develop an action plan.
 Please log in to your dashboard to complete your health check.

 Play Unified - Specific Inclusive Sport Formats